B-enguin/diff-gaussian-rasterization-accel-pose/README.md

 # Differential Gaussian Rasterization

-This paper combines the accelerated rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields" with the one used in the paper for "[Gaussian Splatting SLAM](https://github.com/rmurai0610/diff-gaussian-rasterization-w-pose)"
+This repo combines the accelerated rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields" with the one used in the paper for "[Gaussian Splatting SLAM](https://github.com/rmurai0610/diff-gaussian-rasterization-w-pose)"

 If you can make use of it in your own research, please be so kind to cite both papers.